 It would have been impossible back then to do what we can do now with computers.
-With software such as Cartoon Animator (CTA), it allows everyone to be an animator.
-This software gives you your own studio from your laptop or pc, no matter where you are in the world.
+With software such as Cartoon Animator 4.5, it allows everyone to be an animator.
+This software gives you your own studio from your laptop or PC, no matter where you are in the world.

-When I was asked to create this video and article, I was very excited to explore what transparent video could do and the avenues this would open up for us all using CTA.
-So this article will show you my workflow on how to combine 2D animation and VFX with live-action video.
+When I was asked to create this video and article, I was very excited to explore what transparent video compositing could do and the avenues this would open up for us all using Cartoon Animator 4.5.
+So this article will show you my workflow on how to combine 2D animation and VFX with live-action video compositing.

 Importing a Movie Clip

-You can import video clips straight to CTA.
+You can import video clips straight to Cartoon Animator 4.5.
 I used this feature to reference the motions of the girl dancing.
 The video imports like you would any prop and as a prop it has all the attributes of one.
 However, I was not using the video for lining up or for final output, in this case, it was purely for reference.